nathan-barry/nathan.rs/content/posts/cooking.md

-## Meal Recipes
+## Bulk Meal Recipes
 ---
-Each meal here should be around 3000 calories.
-I make one meal a day and eat it throughout the day.
+Each meal here should be around 3000 calories, which I split into three containers

 ### Creamy Chicken Rice Goop
 - 2 cups of rice in the rice cooker